EdoardoCostantini/mi-pca/README.md

 - Open the initialization script `init.R` and check that:
   - you have all the required packages installed;
   - the parameter `parms$run_type` is set to 1 (this will deploy the conditions for the final run of the simulation as opposed to the trial and convergence checks run).
+  - the fixed parameters and experimental factor levels are set to the desired values.
-- Open the script `pc_run_simulation.R.R`
+- Open the script `pc_run_simulation.R`
 - Define the number of desired repetitions by changing the parameter `reps`
 - Define the number of clusters for parallelization by changing the parameter `clus`
+- Run the script `pc_run_simulation.R`
-- Run the script `pc_run_simulation.R.R`
+- Run the script `pc_unzip.R` to unzip the results and create a single .rds file
-- results are then pooled by the `pooling.R` script.
+- Finally, the script `combine_results.R` computes bias, CIC, and all the outcome measures.
+  It also puts together the RDS objects that can be plotted with the functions stored in `./code/plots/`